Shake It Up (The Cars song)

 "Shake It Up" is a song by American rock band the Cars from their fourth studio album of the same name (1981).
-It was released on November 9, 1981, as the album's lead single.
+It was released in mid November, 1981, as the album's lead single.
 Although appearing for the first time in 1981, it was actually written years earlier by the band's songwriter and lead singer Ric Ocasek.
 The song became one of the Cars' most popular songs, peaking at number four on the Billboard Hot 100 and number two on the Billboard Top Tracks chart in early 1982.
 With the track "Cruiser" as its B-side, it reached number 14 on the Billboard Disco Top 80 chart.

 Background

-The song is primarily reliant on dance-pop as its main genre, with pop rock elements audible.
-Ocasek referred to the song as "the big return to pop" after the more art rock style of the preceding album, Panorama.
-Add to these keyboardist Greg Hawkes' synthesizer lines, the associated instrument of bands labeled "new wave" at the time, and it is a prime example of The Cars' genre blending.